 The John Updike Society was officially launched on May 24, 2009 at the 20th Annual American Literature Association Conference in Boston with 35 members—known Updike scholars who had been sent an email by James Plath.
 Planning for the launch took place earlier that year.
 Gathered in Shillington for an Updike tribute at the Reading Public Library, scholars James Plath, James Schiff, Jack De Bellis, and Updike’s Shillington contact Dave Silcox sat around Silcox’s dining room table some seven blocks from Updike’s childhood home to discuss the debut.
-The first roundtable, “John Updike: Fifty Years of Literary Influence,” was moderated by James Plath and featured panelists Marshall Boswell, Lawrence Broer, Jack De Bellis, and Schiff.
-At the first business meeting, which immediately followed, members approved a mission statement and bylaws, then elected Plath as president/director, Schiff as director and editor of The John Updike Review, Peter Bailey as secretary/director, and Marshall Boswell, Jack De Bellis, Judith Newman, and David Parker Royal as the remaining directors on the board.
+The first roundtable, “John Updike: Fifty Years of Literary Influence,” was moderated by Plath and featured panelists Marshall Boswell, Lawrence Broer, De Bellis, and Schiff.
+At the first business meeting, which immediately followed, members approved a mission statement and bylaws, then elected Plath as president/director, Schiff as vice president/director and editor of The John Updike Review, Peter Bailey as secretary/director, and Marshall Boswell, Jack De Bellis, Judith Newman, and David Parker Royal as the remaining directors on the board.
 Pictured (l to r) are Royal, Schiff, De Bellis, Plath, Boswell, and Bailey.
 A previous, short-lived incarnation of an Updike society had been organized in the 1970s, with early Updike scholars such as Joyce Markle, George Hunt, Michael Olivas, and Robert Detweiler leading the way.

-May 24, 2009—The John Updike Society is launched at the 20th Annual American Literature Conference in Boston with 35 members and an elected board consisting of James Plath (president), James Schiff, Jack De Bellis, Marshall Boswell, Peter J. Bailey, Judith Newman, and Derek Parker Royal.
+May 24, 2009—The John Updike Society is launched at the 20th Annual American Literature Conference in Boston with 35 members and an elected board consisting of James Plath, James Schiff, Jack De Bellis, Marshall Boswell, Peter J. Bailey, Judith Newman, and Derek Parker Royal.

 December 1, 2009—The Society gets its 100th member.